 “There is a defense umbrella contained within South Korea, there is a defense umbrella for Japan, there are naval assets between Korea, Japan and Guam, and there is a missile defense system of Guam that make up a multi-level defensive umbrella,” Calvo said.

-In a recent phone call with Trump, Calvo thanked him for his support and said "everyone should be unifying behind our president."
+Calvo thanked Trump for his support in a recent phone call and said "everyone should be unifying behind our president."

 "Mr. President, as the governor of Guam representing the people of Guam and as an American citizen, I have never felt more safe or as confident with you at the helm," Calvo said.
 "We need a president like you, so I'm just so thankful, and I'm glad you're holding the helm, sir."